jamessorsona/CoE-199-HDC-RPruning/README.md

 ### logs
 This folder contains all the log files.
 ### mapped
+This folder contains the synthesized designs.
 ### rtl
-This folder contains the register-transfer-level codes.
+This folder contains the register-transfer-level code.
 ### sim
 This folder contains the output log files from the synthesis process.